Tuesday, September 23, 2014

 When we last saw the gang from House 51, they had thrown a wedding for their Captain, and as soon as the party was underway, a call about a fire in a warehouse building.
 That's where everyone went in except for the Captain.

-There seems to be a problem; quietness sets in, and suddenly, the top building explodes.
-Boden yells for Casey and Severide to respond, but nothing and everything goes dark until Tuesday night when we find out who will live and who will die.
+There seems to be a problem.
+Quietness sets in, and suddenly, the top building explodes.
+Boden yells for Casey and Severide to respond, but nothing happens, and everything goes dark until Tuesday night when we find out who will live and who will die.

 The premiere of Season Three of the hit NBC series "Chicago Fire" picked up where we left off.
-We find Severide waking up from the mess and ensuring that everyone on his and Casey's teams is all right.
+Severide wakes up from the mess and ensures that everyone on his and Casey's teams is all right.

-We see that Mills is injured with a leg injury, and they call the Captain to be in Shay and Dawson.
-But it was that moment when Casey and Severide heard that Dawson and Shay were in the building at the time of the explosion.
+We see that Mills is injured with a leg injury, and they call the Captain to Shay and Dawson.
+But it was at that moment that Casey and Severide heard that Dawson and Shay were in the building at the time of the explosion.

 They searched for them and came to an emotional Dawson performing CPR on an unresponsive Shay Severide.
 Casey tried to help Dawson, but he didn't want to stop.
 They try to do as much as they can, but no response.
 Leslie Shay has died.